spdx/spdx-spec/chapters/9-review-information-deprecated.md

 **9.1.3** Cardinality: Optional, one.

-**9.1.4** Data Format: single line of text with the following keywords.
+**9.1.4** Data Format: Single line of text with the following keywords.

     ”Person: person name” and optional “(email)”
     "Organization: organization” and optional “(email)”